hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 ### Measuring teaser placement success immediately

-With a small portion of the mobile page being so disproportionately valuable, it becomes crucial to beable to measure success of a teasr or headline very quickly after it is placed.
+With a small portion of the mobile page being so disproportionately valuable, it becomes crucial to beable to measure success of a teaser or headline very quickly after it is placed.
 If a placement is not successful, it needs to be changed quickly.
 Druid enables this kind of fast reaction.

 ### Measuring paid vs. non paid performance